OpenSees/OpenSeesDocumentation/source/user/manual/model/elements/mixedBeamColumnAsym.rst

-.. _dispBeamColumnAsym:
+.. _mixedBeamColumnAsym:

-Displacement-Based Beam Element (Asymmetric Sections)
+Mixed Beam Element (Asymmetric Sections)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This command is used to construct a **DispBeamColumnAsym3d** element object, which is suitable for modeling flexural, flexural-torsionl and torsional buckling of members with asymmetric section such as angles and tees.
+This command is used to construct a **MixedBeamColumnAsym3d** element object, which is suitable for modeling flexural, flexural-torsionl and torsional buckling of members with asymmetric section such as angles and tees.
 It can also be used to model members with doublely-symmetric sections.
 The corotational total Lagrangian method is used to capture the axial-flexural-torsional interaction behavior, while the fiber section method is used for modeling material nonlinearity.
 The fibers and coordinates of the shear center should be defined with respect to the principal axes of the section.
+This element can represent a nonlinear curvature field within the element.
 Note that warping is not considered in this element.

 For more information about the element formulation, please refer to the references at the end of this page.